 (a) Cheating.
 No student shall use or attempt to use in any academic exercise materials, information, study aids, or electronic data that the student knows or should know is unauthorized.
 Instructors are strongly encouraged to make in advance a clear statement of their policies and procedures concerning the use of shared study aids, examination files, and related materials and forms of assistance.
 Such advance notification is especially important in the case of take-home examinations.
 During any examination, students should assume that external assistance (e.g., books, notes, calculators, and communications with others) is prohibited unless specifically authorized by the Instructor.

-- Bringing in unauthorized information into the CBTF, in whatever form.
+- Bringing unauthorized materials into the CBTF.

-However, they need to report the incident to your professor in compliance with the procedures set forth by the University of Illinois Student Code § 1â€‘403 PROCEDURES
+The CBTF proctors do not have the authority to determine the consequences of cheating on your exam.
+However, they are obligated to report the incident to your professor in accordance with the procedures outlined by the University of Illinois Student Code § 1-403.

-Who are the CBTF proctors?
+Who are the people working as CBTF proctors?